sikaeducation/curriculum/courses/201/standards/add-interactivity/topics/form-submission/README.md

 })
 ```

-The first thing in a form submission handler should be `event.preventDefault()`. `event` is an object that's passed into the function, and `.preventDefault()` is a method that stops the browser from trying to submit the form and allows you to write your own logic for it.
+The first thing in a form submission handler should be `event.preventDefault()`. `event` is an object that's passed into the function, and `.preventDefault()` is a method that stops the browser from trying to submit the form and allows you to write your own logic to handle form submission.

 ## Getting Data From a Form